bucsspring2024/final-project-nrm/README.md

 ## Project Description

-<< We will simulate an average highschool day, with the player aswering questions or tasks in each period >>
+<< We will simulate an average highschool day, with the player aswering questions or tasks in some  periods >>

 ***